CookiePLMonster/UptimeFaker/README.md

 Much to my surprise, Application Verifier did not have any options to help detecting such issues by faking high uptime, I decided to create this plugin.

+To allow using Uptime Faker as a general purpose fix for games and/or applications not handling high uptime gracefully, v1.1 added a `ProcessTime` INI option, making timers count time from the process creation instead of the last reboot.

 ## Usage
 This plugin is a Detours plugin.
 Therefore, it can be injected into the process with [DetourCreateProcessWithDlls](https://github.com/Microsoft/Detours/wiki/DetourCreateProcessWithDlls)